Healthcare SignageJUNE 2, 2020| SpeedPro Shawnee

 - Focus on your staff: Consider having your physicians and other staff members pose as the face of the practice.
 Let visitors see the people running the show to gather more trust and create transparency.

 - Keep ADA compliance in mind: Ensure that all your visitors will be able to read your signs.
 ADA compliance can be especially important in a hospital due to the varying nature of patient conditions.
-Things like contrast, font size, style, placement, color choices, images, Braille and even the finish of a sign have to meet specific ADA requirements.
+Things like contrast, font size, style, placement, color choices, images, Braille, and even the finish of a sign have to meet specific ADA requirements.
+While it can be confusing, we’ve written up a guide on the topic and our technicians are well-versed in meeting ADA compliance for signs, so we can help walk you through it.

-SpeedPro Chicago Loop has worked with private practices to turn dreary, clinical environments into vibrant places that exude hope and quality care.
-You can do the same with;
+SpeedPro studios across the country have worked with hospitals and private practices to turn dreary, clinical environments into vibrant places that exude hope and quality care.

-- Upgrading primary care waiting rooms with custom wall murals.
+- Upgrade primary care waiting rooms with custom wall murals.

 - Add new life to the decor of walk-in clinics with sponsorship walls and staff portraits.